jrbrowning/toolshed/README.md

 # Motivation

-Relying on the default versions of python and node can lead to a lot of dependency down the road.
+Relying on the default versions of python and node on your machine can lead to a lot of dependency down the road.
 What happens when you (inevitably) need to update something and next thing your local tool starts giving "not found" errors?
 Uggghh.

-My solution was to create a toolshed and whenever I create a new iterm session, source whichever ENV I need (python or node) and i'll always have a consistent starting point.
+My solution was to create a toolshed and whenever I create a new iterm session, source whichever ENV script I need (python or node) and i'll always have a consistent starting point.
 Tool versions are defined as ENV's for future upgrades, but the script always remains the same.

-## Features
+# Features

+**Brewfile**: Portable Homebrew Configuration

+This file defines the my macOS toolchain setup:

+- 🔧 System tools (htop, jq, tree) for system inspection
+- 💻 Language environments (nvm, pyenv, rust, go) for dev stack
+- 🔄 Shell enhancements (fzf, ripgrep, bat, zsh-autosuggestions, oh-my-zsh) for speed and developer ergonomics
+- 🧪 Local databases (Postgres, Redis, SQLite) for backend development
+- ☁️ DevOps & Cloud (kubectl, terraform, supabase) for cloud integration
+- 🪟 UI utilities (iterm2, rectangle) for a UI setup
+- 📂 Cloud storage (Dropbox, GCP SDK) for syncing
+- 🤖 AI tools (ChatGPT, Claude) for local desktop integration
+- 📌 Using this file ensures full parity across machines with a single command: `brew bundle --file=Brewfile`

-Everyday Usage:
+Usage:

 - **Automated Python Environment**